Do you take a risk, as this 2013 University of Texas/Yale study concluded, because you don’t foresee how you can avoid the risk?

 I wasn’t persuaded.
-In my view, the conclusion was reached because the study’s design only engaged the subjects’ cerebrums with a video game task involving popping balloons.
+The conclusion was reached because the study’s design only engaged the subjects’ cerebrums with a video game task involving popping balloons.
 See Task performance and beliefs about task responses are solely cerebral exercises for a similar point.

 If the researchers had instead designed a study that also engaged the subjects’ limbic system and lower brains, the findings may have been different.

-Only one of the news articles covered this story with some accuracy, in my opinion, io9.com:
+Only one of the news articles covered this story with some accuracy, io9.com:

 “Helfinstein (the lead researcher) doesn’t see any direct, practical applications of the research.
 After all, people don’t spend their lives in fMRI scanners, so it’s not as if we can tell when people are going to make a risky decision in their day-to-day activities.”

 Compare that with the majority of the news coverage that hijacked the study’s findings to try to develop a politically correct meme:

 “Many health-relevant risky decisions share this same structure, such as when deciding how many alcoholic beverages to drink before driving home or how much one can experiment with drugs or cigarettes before developing an addiction.”

 The study found that “risk taking may be due, in part, to a failure of the control systems necessary to initiate a safe choice.”
 The brain areas were “primarily located in regions more active when preparing to avoid a risk than when preparing to engage in one.”
 These areas included the “bilateral parietal and motor regions, anterior cingulate cortex, bilateral insula, and bilateral lateral orbitofrontal cortex.”